tpoisot/ms_spegen_cooc/title.md

-A continuum of specialists and generalist in empirical communities
+A continuum of specialists and generalists in empirical communities